camronh/Lottery-Tutorial/README.md

 #### 3. Initialize the Hardhat project

-We will use the Hardhat CLI to create a boilerplate Web3 project:
+We'll use the Hardhat CLI to create a boilerplate Web3 project:

 ```
 npx hardhat
 ```

 Follow the prompts to `Create a JavaScript project` and choose the default options for the rest.

-When the CLI is done creating the project, you should see few new files and directories inside of your project. boilerplate contracts are located in the `contracts` folder.
+When the CLI is done creating the project, you should see a few new files and directories inside of your project.
+Boilerplate contracts are located in the `contracts` folder.
 Tests for that contract are located in the `tests` folder.
 We will be deleting these files in the next steps so now would be a good time to look through them.

 Run the test command to see the boilerplate contract in action.